daun/processwire-image-placeholders/README.md

 ## Placeholder types

 The module supports generating various types of image placeholders.
-The default is `ThumbHash`.
+The recommended type is `ThumbHash` which encodes most detail and supports transparent images.

 ### ThumbHash

-[ThumbHash](https://evanw.github.io/thumbhash/) is a newer algorith with improved color rendering and support for transparency.
+[ThumbHash](https://evanw.github.io/thumbhash/) is a newer image placeholder algorithm with improved color rendering and support for transparency.

 ### BlurHash